NicoHinderling/FlightTracker/README.md

 - (Feel free to suggest any others! :smile: )

 ### Metrics
-I have decided to choose two flights the day of December 19th (2015).
+I have decided to choose four flights the day of May 10th (2016).
 I imagine this date should yield especially volatile prices, so it should be an interesting base line.

 **Specific Tickets:**